ghc/ghc/docs/users_guide/runtime_control.rst

     The dumps record all code, registers and threading information at the time of the crash.
 Note that this implies `--install-seh-handlers=yes`.

+.. rts-flag:: --generate-stack-traces=<yes|no>

+    If yes (the default), the RTS on Windows will generate a stack trace on crashes if exception handling are enabled.
+In order to get more information in compiled executables, C code or DLLs symbols need to be available.

 .. rts-flag:: -xm ⟨address⟩

     .. index::